XEphem/Catalogs/README.md

   Stars](https://xephem.github.io/XEphem/Site/help/xephem.html#mozTocId147305)
   section for more details.

-* `Official/` — Large collection of catalogs (weighing a total 328 MB) that, in the old days, shipped with XEphem on its installation media.
+* `Official/` — Large collection of catalogs (weighing a total 1.1 GB) that, in the old days, shipped with XEphem on its installation media.
-  Most of the catalogs are in the `.edb` text format, though two are in the binary `.xe2` format.
+  Most of the catalogs are in the `.edb` text format, though two are in the binary `.xe2` format and two are directories containing files in the original catalog format.

-* `usno/` — The USNO-SA2.0 catalog, a sub-sampled version of the USNO-A2.0 catalog.
-It contains only a tenth as many stars as the parent catalog (54,787,624 stars in 634 MB).
-The goal was to provide a spatially uniform distribution of stars in an intermediate range of magnitudes.
-  There are about 1,300 stars per square degree of sky.
-Note that such a uniform distribution does not look much like the real sky, but is intended for use as a "reference grid" for comet or asteroid hunters, etc.
-  Though traditionally installed at `/usr/local/xephem/catalogs/usno`, you can install the catalog anywhere as long as you enter its path in the “USNO A or SA catalogs - Root directory” field in XEphem’s “Field Stars” window.
-This is an updated version with the previously missing sky zones added.

 ## User contributed